Bill Mueller

 William Richard Mueller (/ˈmɪlər/ MIL-ler; born March 17, 1971) is an American former professional baseball third baseman who played in Major League Baseball (MLB).
 Mueller's MLB playing career was spent with the San Francisco Giants (1996–2000, 2002), Chicago Cubs (2001–2002), Boston Red Sox (2003–2005), and Los Angeles Dodgers (2006).
-He now serves as the quality control coordinator for the Washington Nationals.

 Many of Mueller's accolades came during the 2003 season, when he won the American League batting title and a Silver Slugger Award.
 A switch hitter, he became the only player in major league history to hit one grand slam from both sides of the plate in the same game on July 29, 2003.
 Mueller was the starting third baseman for the Red Sox' 2004 World Series championship team that beat the St. Louis Cardinals.
 Since his playing career, he has served in MLB as a front office assistant and hitting coach.

 Playing career

 Mueller was born in Maryland Heights, Missouri, and attended De Smet Jesuit High School.
 He attended Southwest Missouri State University, was a four-year starter for the Bears baseball team, and in 2004 inducted into the school's athletics hall of fame.
 He was named the MVC Player of the Year in 1993, and inducted into their hall of fame in 2020.

 In 1992, Mueller played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves and was named a league all-star.
 He was drafted by the San Francisco Giants in the 15th round of the 1993 MLB draft.

 Mueller made his professional debut with the Giants low A team, the Everett Giants, in 1993 and quickly rose through the Giants farm system, with stops in San Jose, Shreveport, and Phoenix before making his major league debut with the Giants as a pinch hitter on April 18, 1996, against the Chicago Cubs.
 He got his first career hit the following day, also as a pinch hitter, against Terry Adams.

 Mueller played third base for the Giants fairly regularly for five seasons, until he was traded to the Chicago Cubs before the 2001 season for pitcher Tim Worrell.
 (Given that Mueller had by then settled into the Bay Area year-round, the Giants, out of respect for Mueller, delayed the trade several days so that Mueller could attend the Cal-Stanford football game one last time as a local star.)
 He returned to San Francisco in September 2002 in a trade for minor league pitcher Jeff Verplancke.
 Before the 2003 season, Mueller was signed by the Boston Red Sox as a free agent.
 In his first year in Boston, he won the American League batting title with a .326 average.
 He also set career highs with 45 doubles and 19 home runs.
 Before 2003, he had never hit more than 10 home runs or 29 doubles in any season.